victor-yastrebov/clog4all/README.md

 }
 ```

 After running this code on Windows the file "myLog.log" will be created in path "C://".
-If not - check whether you have enough rights for creating file on this disk ;)
+If not - check whether you have enough rights for creating file on this disk ;) ```InitLoggerImpl()``` will return ```1``` if initialization is successful and ```0``` otherwise.

-After that the log file will contain the following line:
+After that, the log file will contain the following line:

 ```
 [32112, 33152] 2019-04-11 19:56:28 <INFO>	[main.cpp:7]	This is a test log string
 ```

-The first number in square bracket is process-id, the second one - is thread-id.
-These numbers can be used for analysing logs from multithreaded applications.
+The first number in square brackets is process-id, the second one - is thread-id.
+These numbers can be used for analyzing logs from multithreaded applications.
 In angle brackets the level of log message is presented.
 The current logging level is set via call to ```InitLoggerImpl()``` function mentioned above.
-Lets see the available logging levels closer.
+Let's see the available logging levels a little bit closer.

 ### C++ logging syntax

-There are several verbosing levels that you can use in C++ (in order of incresing the severity level):
+There are several verbose levels that you can use in C++ (in order of increasing the severity level):

 ```
 CPP_DISABLED( msg );